Artificial Intelligence Policy Observatory for the World of Work

 Between 2018 and 2020, a series of Guidelines, a Definition, and Assessment documents were published, informed by consultations with over 1,200 stakeholders from business and industry, academia, citizens, and civil society.
 This extensive consultation culminated in February 2020 with the European Commission's release of the White Paper On Artificial Intelligence: A European Approach to Excellence and Trust (or ‘White Paper on AI’) (see Governance section below for full discussion of the process leading up to hard law regulation in the EU).

-The White Paper consolidated civil societies’ insights from the consultation process, outlined the foundational elements of a European Commission-led AI regulatory framework, and introduced forthcoming regulatory commitments.
-Key aspects of this White Paper laid the groundwork for the values and regulatory requirements that would later shape the AI Act's subsequent stages.
+The White Paper outlined the foundational elements of a European Commission-led AI regulatory framework, introduced forthcoming regulatory commitments, and called for stakeholders’ consultations over the proposed regulatory framework.
 This Regulation section covers the evolution of this hard law instrument, the AI Act.

 A bit more than one year after the White Paper on AI was published, in April 2021, the European Commission submitted a Proposal for a Regulation of The European Parliament and of The Council Laying Down Harmonised Rules on Artificial Intelligence (Artificial Intelligence Act) and Amending Certain Union Legislative Acts, which set out the intentions for a regulatory framework of AI.
 The decision to horizontally regulate AI meant that the policies agreed upon would eventually be required for implementation in each EU Member State.